 A study has shown that consumers are 80% more likely to purchase goods/services from businesses that belong to a Chamber.
 And, when a company is involved in a Chamber, it infers you are trustworthy and interested in the community.
-In addition, the South Baldwin Chamber of Commerce has been serving business for 70 years with a staff that has extensive experience.
+In addition, the South Baldwin Chamber of Commerce has been serving businesses for 75 years with a staff that has extensive experience.
 When you cannot represent your business, we are advocating on your behalf.

 How do I calculate my membership investment (dues)?

 Membership investment is based on the number of full-time equivalent employees within your company.
 There are different investment categories for various industries.
 Call Membership Director, Travis Valentine 251-943-1036 to find out more!

 May I attend Chamber events as a non-member?

 Many events are open to the public, including the Alabama Festival of Flavor and the Gulf Coast Hot Air Balloon Festival.
 Others like Business After Hours, Leadership Series and AM Connections are benefits of membership.
 Please contact our Membership Director, Travis Valentine (251-943-1036) if you would like to attend one of these events as our guest to get a feel for our organization.